MHUS25/bookmark-manager/README.md

 As a user
 So that the bookmarks I save are useful
-I want to be able to save only valid URLs
+I want to save only valid URLs

+As a user
+So that I can make notes about my bookmarks
+I want to add a Comment to a Bookmark
 ```

 ## How to use